Start9Labs/documentation/site/source/user-manual/upgrade-hardware/ssd-upgrade.rst

     .. figure:: /_static/images/hardware-pics/disassembly-1.png
         :width: 50%

 #.
-Reattach the 5 black screws here and reconnect the power wire:
+Reattach the 4 brass spacers holding the Pi to the SSD board, followed by the 5 black screws to secure the fan bracket and power management board.
+Then reconnect the power wire:

     .. figure:: /_static/images/hardware-pics/disassembly-0.png
         :width: 50%